 When designating score recipients, you can select the Most Recent option and send scores from the Subject Test you are registering to take, or you can select the All option and send scores from all the times you have taken a GRE Subject Test in the last five years.
 You can decide which option to use for each of your four free score reports.

 After test day, you can order Additional Score Reports for a fee of US$27 per recipient.
 At that time, you can choose to send scores from your Most Recent, All or Any test administration.
 See Ordering Additional Score Reports.

-- For individuals testing on or after July 1, 2016, GRE test scores are valid for five years after your test administration date.
-For example, scores for a test taken on September 17, 2016, are reportable through September 16, 2021.
+- For tests taken on or after July 1, 2016, scores are reportable for five years following your test date.
+For example, scores for a test taken on July 3, 2018, are reportable through July 2, 2023.

-- For individuals who tested between August 1, 2011, and June 30, 2016, GRE test scores are valid for five years after the testing year in which you tested (as indicated in the GRE® Information and Registration Bulletin from that testing year).
-For example, scores for a test taken on April 16, 2016, are reportable through June 30, 2021.
+- For tests taken prior to July 1, 2016, scores are reportable for five years following the testing year in which you tested (July 1–June 30).
+For example, scores for a test taken on May 15, 2016, are reportable through June 30, 2021.

 Your Official Score Record

 Your official Test-taker Score Report, which can be printed from your ETS Account, will indicate your designated recipients and your cumulative record reported at that time.
 See a sample Test-taker Score Report.
 Your score report is intended only for your information and personal records.

 Your official Graduate Institution Score Report, received by your designated recipients, will include your name, address, email address, phone number, intended graduate major, GRE test scores and associated percentile ranks.
 It will not include any information concerning the other score recipients you have chosen or any scores you have chosen not to report using the ScoreSelect option.
 There will be no special indication if you have taken additional GRE tests.
 See a sample Graduate Institution Score Report.